Harley-xk/MaLiang/README.md

 #### Force & 3D Touch

-MaLiang supports automatically adjustment of stroke size with painting force.
+MaLiang supports automatically adjustment if stroke size with painting force.
 3D Touch is supported by default, and simulated force will be setup on devices those are not supporting this.

 `forceSensitive` is the property that force affects the storke size.
 It should be set between `0` to `1`. the smaller the value is, the less sensitive will be. if sets to `0`, then force will not affects the stroke size.